 Hi everyone!
 Happy fake Friday!
-Easter weekend, woop woop.
+It's nearly Easter bank holiday weekend, woop woop.
 (If you work in retail, I do apologise.)

 So, in case you haven’t noticed, this previous week we’ve been running a mini campaign based around CV tips.
 Because, well, you can never have too many CV tips floating about in your head.